-Development proposals that utilise the renewable energy potential of the River Severn and the Gloucester and Sharpness Canal will be supported providing there will be no adverse impacts on commercial and leisure uses and on the biodiversity of watercoursesand riparian habitats.
+Development proposals that utilise the renewable energy potential of the River Severn and the Gloucester and Sharpness Canal will be supported providing there will be no adverse impacts on commercial and leisure uses and on the biodiversity of watercourses and riparian habitats.

 - 4.5.44 All forms of renewable energy generation are increasingly important as globally, nationally and locally, mitigation and adaption measures are needed to combat climate change.
 According to the Canal & River Trust the water flowing through the UK's waterways contains enough energy to produce approximately 640 MW of energy. - 4.5.45 Gloucester benefits both from a major river and a broad canal running through parts of the city.
 Through the use of heat exchange technologies there is the potential for significant benefits in terms of the heating and cooling of existing or future buildings.
-All applications proposing any water generated renewable energy generation (be this for heating, cooling or electricity generation) should consult with the Canal & River Trust and Natural England <a href="mailto:and-understand-natural-england-and-understand-natural-england-and-understand-natural-england-and-understand-natural-england-and-understand-natural-england-and-understand-natural-england-and-understand-un - 4.5.46 Development that may have direct and indirect impacts on watercourses used by the Special Areas of Conservation (SAC) and Ramsar species, which will be subject to a Habitats Regulations Assessment (HRA).
+All applications proposing any water generated renewable energy generation (be this for heating, cooling or electricity generation) should consult with the Canal & River Trust and Natural England and the Marine Management Organisation.
+Decisions on applications affecting the marine area must consider the South West Marine Plan and Marine Policy Statement in accordance with the Marine and Coastal Access Act.

+4.5.46 Development that may have direct and indirect impacts on watercourses used by the Special Areas of Conservation (SAC) and Ramsar species, will be subject to a Habitats Regulations Assessment (HRA).

-Policy E86: Development affecting Cotswold Beechwoods Special Area of Conservation
+Policy E6: Development affecting Cotswold Beechwoods Special Area of Conservation